Overview

 More than 40 employers participated in the pilot phase of the program.
 Further enhanced benefits packages make it easier for employers to attract and retain qualified talent—a win-win for both business and society.

-Turning Momentum into Political Wins
+Turning Momentum into Electoral Wins

 The success of the Chamber in achieving a 100% win rate among its endorsed candidates in 2024 reflects growing bipartisan support for pro-young child and family policies and strengthens the Chamber as a force to be reckoned with.